francesco-innocenti/generalising-icl/README.md

 # A Simple Generalisation of the Implicit Dynamics of In-Context Learning

-Code for the NeurIPS 2025 Workshop paper **A Simple Generalisation of the Implicit Dynamics of In-Context Learning**.
+Code for the NeurIPS 2025 workshop paper **A Simple Generalisation of the Implicit Dynamics of In-Context Learning**.
 This work is essentially an extension of the recent paper [Learning without training: The implicit dynamics of in-context learning](https://arxiv.org/abs/2507.16003).